 the Dole Race.
 The images

 linked above in the Cosgrove Collection show him with the "Woolaroc".

-Below, from his book, the "Woolaroc" at Santa Monica
+Below, from Goebel's book, the "Woolaroc" at Santa Monica

-after its return to the U.S. From the crowds you can see that this race was a big deal at
+after its return to the U.S. by ship.
+From the crowds you can see that this race was a big deal at

 the time!
 Note the "Fly With Bob" sign on the hangar,